 Passwords end up with the attacker - in plain text

 Of course, security is a top priority on my portal!
 Everything is excellently encrypted and it is made impossible for third parties to read your input.
-After all, you are entering usernames and passwords, which is sensitive information.
+After all, you are entering usernames and passwords, which are sensitive information.
 From a technical point of view, all this is absolutely serious.
 Your data is transferred securely and ends up in the best hands - mine.

-By the way, the complexity of your password is completely irrelevant in such an attack; it ends up in plain text with the attacker.
+By the way, the complexity of your password is completely irrelevant in such an attack; it ends up in plain text with the hacker.
 And keep in mind that (even if minimally more complex) a wide variety of 2-factor solutions can be "phished" if I adapt my portal accordingly.

 Information security: Employees as a success factor

 I promised you to clear up the most important question at the end: Why am I telling you all this?
 The answer is: Who else?

 It's important to understand that the attack I'm describing is - from a purely technical point of view - not an attack at all.
 I am writing you an email from an address that actually belongs to me.
 There is not even an attachment in it, let alone malware.
 You are redirected to a page on the Internet which does not try to compromise your system.
 And as I described earlier, this site is also perfectly secured and all traffic is optimally encrypted.